 ...and other beneficial insects help keep garden pests in check while adding a hum when working in your herb garden.

-So, if your looking for some good, straightforward gardening advice or tips..stop, smell the herbs and stay awhile.
+So, if your looking for some good, straightforward gardening advice or tips let Herb Garden Lady show you how to plan, plant and use herbs from your herb gardens.